sj-ucsd/ece143_stock_sentiment_analysis/Data/README.md

-This folder contains all the data from various sources.
+All of the collected data can be accessed by this [link](https://drive.google.com/drive/folders/1mq1h-McenNptKfEMdPgixeSBerZhIhnc?usp=sharing).